Reviewing Cal-Maine Foods (NASDAQ:CALM) and BIQI International (NASDAQ:BIQIF)

 Cal-Maine Foods (NASDAQ:CALM) and BIQI International (OTCMKTS:BIQIF) are both small-cap basic materials companies, but which is the superior stock?
-We will compare the two companies based on the strength of their profitability, risk, analyst recommendations, dividends, earnings, institutional ownership and valuation.
+We will contrast the two companies based on the strength of their risk, analyst recommendations, valuation, profitability, dividends, institutional ownership and earnings.

-This is a breakdown of recent ratings for Cal-Maine Foods and BIQI International, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Cal-Maine Foods and BIQI International, as provided by MarketBeat.com.

 |Sell Ratings